ComputeHalacha/JewishCalendar/README.md

 	* 	Cross platform development.
 The XDK has versions for Windows, Mac and Linux.

   	On the other hand, code editing and debugging is somewhat smoother in VS and all the js/css minifying and bundling is taken care of for you automatically with the [Bundler & Minifier Extension](https://visualstudiogallery.msdn.microsoft.com/9ec27da7-e24b-4d56-8064-fd7e88ac1c40).

+1. ***\pyluach\***
+	The code for the **pyluach** Python library.
+    All the pure python source code is contained in this folder.

+    To use the package from the console, there are two callable modules:

+    #### luach.py ####

+    To use a python console to display zmanim for anywhere/anytime use the /pyluach/luach.py file.

+    usage: luach.py [-h] [-convertdate JEWISHDATE] [-d DAYS] [-heb] [-a] [-l] location

+    Outputs a formatted list of Zmanim for anywhere in the world for any Jewish Date and for any number of days.

+    positional arguments:
+      location              The city or location name.
+Doesn't need the full name, the beginning of the name or a regular expression search can be used.
+The search is not case sensitive.
+                            For locations in Israel, the Hebrew name can be used as well as the English name.
+                            If the supplied value matches more than one location, the displayed Zmanim will be repeated for each match.
+                            For example, if the supplied value is ".+wood", the Zmanim of both Lakewood NJ and Hollywood California will be displayed.

+    optional arguments:
+      -h, --help            show the help message and exit

+      -convertdate JEWISHDATE, --jewishdate JEWISHDATE
+                            The Jewish Date to display the Zmanim for.
+                            If this argument is not supplied, the current system date is converted to a Jewish Date and used.
+                            The Jewish Date should be formatted: DAY-MONTH-YEAR.
+                            DAY is the day of the month.
+                            MONTH is the Jewish month number, Nissan is month number 1 and Adar Sheini is 13.
+                            YEAR is the full 4 digit Jewish year.
+                            For example, "1-7-5778" will get the first day of Rosh Hashana 5778.
+                            "13-4-5777" will get the 13th day of Tammuz 5777.
+                            Alternatively, the date parts can be separated with a forward-slash (/), comma or period.

+      -d DAYS, --days DAYS  The number of days forward to display.
+                            If this is not supplied, a single day will be displayed.

+      -heb, --hebrew        Display the Zmanim in Hebrew.

+      -a, --army            Display the Zmanim time in army-time/24 hour format.
+                            For example, for a Zman of 10:10 PM, 22:10 will be displayed.

+      -l, --locations       Instead of displaying the Zmanim, display the list of locations returned from the "location" argument search.
+                            Shows each locations name, latitude, longitude, elevation, utcoffset and hebrew name.
+                            To show the full list of all the locations, use: luach.py .+ -l

+    For example, to show all the Zmanim for all the days of Sukkos 5777 for both Lakewood NJ and Brooklyn NY,
+    Use: luach.py "lakewood|brooklyn" -convertdate 15-7-5777 -d 9

+    To show the Zmanim in Hebrew for Tisha B'av in Jerusalem in the year 3248 (the year the Beis Hamikdash was destroyed),
+     Use: luach.py "ירושלים" -convertdate 9-5-3248 -h

+    #### jcalendar.py ####

+    Calendar printing functions for Jewish Dates.
+    Most functions are pretty-close equivalents to the built-in calendar functions.

+    For this module the first day of the week is always Sunday.

+    Usage: jcalendar.py [options] [year [month]]

+    Options:
+      -h, --help            show this help message and exit -w WIDTH, --width=WIDTH
+                            width of date column (default 2, text only) -l LINES, --lines=LINES
+                            number of lines for each week (default 1, text only) -s SPACING, --spacing=SPACING
+                            spacing between months (default 6, text only) -m MONTHS, --months=MONTHS
+                            months per row (default 3, text only) -c CSS, --css=CSS     CSS to use for page (html only) -e ENCODING, --encoding=ENCODING
+                            Encoding to use for output.
+      -t TYPE, --type=TYPE  output type (text or html)

 1. ***\JewishDatePicker\JewishDatePicker.cs***
 	 The code for the **JewishDatePicker.dll**.